magento/devdocs/guides/v2.0/cloud/project/project-webint-branch.md

 Every {{site.data.var.ece}} *environment* has an associated active Git *branch*.
 You can manage your environments using either the Project Web Interface, the Magento Cloud CLI, or Git commands.
 For more information on Git branchs, see [Git documentation](https://git-scm.com/doc).

-For more information about managing environments using the CLI, see [Get started with an environment]({{page.baseurl}}cloud/env/environments-start.html).
+For more information about managing environments using the CLI, see [Manage branches with the CLI]({{page.baseurl}}cloud/env/environments-start.html).

 This topic discusses how to use the Web Interface to: